 Best of all, these sturdier tats are waterproof, last for two weeks, and look more realistic than your run-of-the-mill temp tats.
 Gift a friend or loved one their own try-it-til-you-buy-it tattoo experience — or find your next conversation-starter for those holiday visits with family.

-Send a Holiday Greeting with Adobe Spark
+Send a Holiday Greeting with Adobe Creative Cloud Express

 Within each one, you can scroll through an extensive library of templates by fellow designers that allow you to quickly and easily add photos, edit text, adjust colors and effects, and add Noun Project icons to save you the trouble of making artwork by hand.
 Within your post editing pane, simply find the “Add” button with the plus sign in the upper right corner, then select “Icon.”
 You’ll be able to search for whatever icon you please and adjust the color, position, and angle within your canvas.

-Spark makes it easy to swiftly put a design together and experiment with graphics without the guesswork.
+Adobe Creative Cloud Express makes it easy to swiftly put a design together and experiment with graphics without the guesswork.
 Once you have all your visual and text elements the way you like them, hit “Download” in the upper right and select the export format you want for sharing digitally or printing at home.